 Hyphens are also important to use in many compound words, like mother-in-law, cat-of-nine-tails, five-year-old, and north-by-northwest.
 And number words are hyphenated from twenty-one though ninety-nine.

 Newly formed compounds tend to be written first as separate words or with hyphens and gradually become unhyphenated as they find their place in our linguistic consciousness.
-This makes hyphens especially fascinating to linguists and historian of the language.
+This makes hyphens especially fascinating to linguists and historians of the language.

 Sometimes, however, compound words that were once hyphenated become so familiar that we treat them as single words, like the word online.
 Newly formed compounds tend to be written first as separate words or with hyphens and gradually become unhyphenated as they find their place in our linguistic consciousness.
-This makes hyphens especially fascinating to linguists and historian of the language.
+This makes hyphens especially fascinating to linguists and historians of the language.
 Thus, the formerly hyphenated compounds bumblebee, lowlife, and crybaby are now spelled as single words.
 And oddly, some once-hyphenated words even go the other way, being spelled with a space like ice cream and test tube.
 Seeing what still gets a hyphen and what no longer does lets us watch language change in process.

 And because language changes, memorizing all the special cases and exceptions would be crazy-making.
 But if you focus on just a few principles like the ones mentioned here, your hyphens will usually be in the right place.